 Even the most wide-eyed optimist must concede that heartbreak is an inevitable byproduct of romance.
 If you put your heart out there, you’ve got to expect some wear and tear – better to have loved and lost, and all that.
 Where better for a bookworm to seek solace than in the pages of a book?
 If your Valentine’s Day didn’t exactly work out as you’d hoped – or if you just thought my post last week was way too schmaltzy – here’s your cure: 10 books to read after a break-up.

 The Alchemist by Paulo Coelho

 There’s no shame in needing a little earnest positivity when you’re heartbroken!
 The simple fable of The Alchemist won’t be too taxing to read, and you’ll find it to be a story of overcoming obstacles, persisting through dark times, and remaining true to one’s self.
 There’s a reason it’s a long-time favourite of hippie-dippie types!
-Read my full review here.
+Read my full review of The Alchemist here.

 The Husband’s Secret by Liane Moriarty

 If you’re entering into the snarky phase of grief, The Husband’s Secret is the book for you!
 The key takeaway is this: it’s probably a good thing it didn’t work out with your lover, because if they’d stuck around, you’d probably find out they were a secret murderer or having an affair with your cousin or something.
 You’re far better off without them, really!
-Read my full review here.
+Read my full review of The Husband’s Secret here.

 The One Hundred Year Old Man Who Climbed Out The Window And Disappeared by Jonas Jonasson